kubeshark/docs/src/pages/en/install.md

 mascot: Cute
 ---

-Install Kubeshark CLI using a shell script that simply downloads the right binary for your operating system and CPU architecture and places inside your path:
+Installing Kubeshark can't be easier.
+Either download it directly from [Kubeshark's Github repository](https://github.com/kubeshark/kubeshark) or use a shell script todownload the right binary for your operating system and CPU architecture:

 ```shell
 sh <(curl -Ls https://kubeshark.co/install)